 The Arctic is Screaming: A Trillion Dollar Problem

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
 Here, Gail Whiteman describes the importance of picking up on early signs of big changes.
 Dr. Whiteman describes how the warming Arctic is an “economic time-bomb” – and how business should react.
 Dr. Whiteman is Professor-in-Residence at the World Business Council for Sustainable Development and Chair in Sustainability & Climate Change at Erasmus University, The Netherlands.

 What we don’t notice can hurt us.
 We are good at monitoring our immediate environment: competitive activity, consumer demographics, employee culture.
 When our world is stable, we don’t need to expand our focus.

 But shifts in stability often begin with weak, almost invisible, cues — indications that are easily overlooked.

 Take the economic downturn.
 Questionable lending in housing markets and rapidly evolving financial instruments could have caused concern.

 But regulators — and the financial system more broadly — missed the cues.

 Our observations — our “sensemaking processes” — tend to reinforce our existing worldviews.
 That’s why experts like Karl Weick

 advise us to pay close attention to surprises, and to stories from experts on the front-line.